 So, which 2021 Honda Insight trim level could be the right one for you?
 The base LX, mid-level EX, and line-topping Touring all offer a wide array of features coupled with a comfortable and chic design quality.
 Knowing what comes on each of the three trim levels can help you decide which one will work most at meeting your needs.

-Compare the 2021 Honda Insight LX vs EX Trim Levels.
-What is the Difference?
+Compare the 2021 Honda Insight LX vs EX Trims.
+What is the difference?

 Let us kick things off with the comparison of the LX and EX trim levels.
 The LX is the Insight's base trim level, and it packs in a lot of handy features.
 Some of them are even uncommon when it comes to base trims on other vehicles.

 For starters, it comes with the Honda Sensing suite, which gives you a collision mitigation braking system and a road departure mitigation system.
 You also get adaptive cruise control with a low-speed follow function, a feature that aids with lane keeping, traffic sign recognition, lane departure warning, and forward collision warning.
 A pretty solid package overall, and it is not something you will find on every competitor's base trim.
 In addition to that, you also get automatic high beam headlights.

 Active safety features are pretty typical.
 The LX gets a multi-angle rear view camera with guidelines, brake assist, a tire pressure monitoring system, and LED daytime running lights.

 The LX gets equipped with a decent amount of infotainment features too.
 It comes with a 160-watt 6-speaker sound system and 5-inch LCD touchscreen display.
 In addition, there are features like a single USB audio interface on the front console.
 Pandora is compatible with the LX, and you can use Bluetooth for hands-free access and audio streaming.
 A radio data system and speed sensitive volume compensation also come standard.